 If the ICA does not agree to make requested changes to personal information, an individual may make a statement about the requested changes and the ICA will attach the statement to the individual's record.

-Individuals can send written complaints about a breach of the Australian Privacy Principles in relation to their personal information to email@example.com or to The Privacy Officer, Insurance Council of Australia, Level 4, 56 Pitt Street, Sydney NSW 2000.
+Individuals can send written complaints about a breach of the Australian Privacy Principles in relation to their personal information to The Privacy Officer, Insurance Council of Australia, Level 4, 56 Pitt Street, Sydney NSW 2000.
 Complaints will be reviewed by our Privacy Officer and a response will usually be provided within 30 days of receipt of the complaint by the ICA.